ChenDong0427/Kaggle-Competition/README.md

 sample.csv - a sample submission file.
 The 'Id' field is populated with values from test.csv.
 Kaggle will only evaluate submission files in this exact same format.
 Data fields:

+X_test.csv - The partial test dataset after running the feature extraction

+X_train.csv - The full dataset after running the feature extraction

+submission.csv - The actual submitted file for predicting the missing value

 ProductId - unique identifier for the product